 Acute dyspnea on exertion is most likely caused by acute myocardial ischemia, heart failure, cardiac tamponade, pulmonary embolism, pneumothorax, pulmonary infection in the form of bronchitis or pneumonia, or upper airway obstruction by aspiration or anaphylaxis.

 Chronic dyspnea is most likely caused by asthma, chronic obstructive pulmonary disease, congestive heart failure, interstitial lung disease, myocardial dysfunction, obesity, or deconditioning.

 The most common diagnosis underlying dyspnea on exertion is CHF.

 In itself, dyspnea on exertion is harmless and a normal physiological finding; however, as it is a symptom and not an illness, it may indicate an underlying disease.
-The prognosis is highly variable depending on the exact etiology and patient demographics.
+The prognosis is highly variable and depends on the underlying etiology and comorbidities.

 If left untreated, dyspnea on exertion can progress to acute respiratory failure with hypoxia and/or hypercapnea further leading to life-threatening respiratory or cardiac arrest or both.

 Based on possible underlying etiology after initial evaluation, a Cardiologist or a Pulmonologist needs to be consulted.

 Patients needs to be educated about seriousness dyspnea on exertion and needs to be advised to get immediate medical help for recurrence of his symptoms as this can life-threatening.
 In paptients with CHF needs to be educated about fluid restriction, dietary modifications, daily weights and take all medications including diuretics as advised.
 CHF management can be overwhelming for patients and can lead to high emotions and even depression.
 Patients needs to be screened for mood disorders and referred to a Psychiatrist if needed.

 Dyspnea on exertion is a symptom of an underlying condition rather than a diagnosis.